-The main venue for the Aspie’s retaliation against others for past hurts tends to be online (e.g., in chatrooms, forums, etc.) where he or she can chastise others, yet remain fairly anonymous.
+The main venue for the ASD person's retaliation against others for past hurts tends to be online (e.g., in chatrooms, forums, etc.) where he or she can chastise others, yet remain fairly anonymous.
 The typical Asperger’s adult does not have the confidence or social skills to stand up to the “offending party” face-to-face.

 These individuals tend to be rather irritable, gloomy and negative much of the time, usually expecting the worst possible outcome when uncomfortable challenges and struggles arise.
 They tend to be inactive and withdrawn, worry frequently, and are critical of themselves.
 Most have a hard time enjoying things and having fun – unless it is a solitary activity, usually one that involves their “special interest.”

 A blue mood appears to affect more women than men.
 Many of these women report feeling mildly, yet chronically depressed to the point that it seems to be a part of their personality.
 Kara, a female with Asperger’s, had this to say:

 Having a blue mood may be associated with the presence of personality disorders (e.g., avoidant, dependent, histrionic, borderline, and narcissistic).
-However, it is difficult to determine the extent to which a personality disorder is present since many of the long-term problems of having a blue mood affect interpersonal relationships and how the Asperger’s individual perceives him- or herself.
+However, it is difficult to determine the extent to which a personality disorder is present since many of the long-term problems of having a blue mood affect interpersonal relationships and how the ASD individual perceives him- or herself.